RJGalloway/Data-Extraction-and-Analysis-System/README.md

   export JAVA_HOME=$(readlink -f /usr/lib/jvm/java-8-openjdk-armhf | sed "s:jre/bin/java::")
 ```
 * /usr/lib/jvm/java-8-openjdk-armhf is going to be your directory location for java.
-* Any type you update the bashrc file you need to source it for the changes to take effect.
+* Any time you update the *bashrc* file you need to source it for the changes to take effect.

 ``` Console
   source ~./bashrc